dpbricher/phaser-grits/README.md

 ### Build

-Run compile.sh to concat .coffee files in src/ and compile them to bin/
+Run compile.sh to compile .coffee files in src/ to bin/js/ Run watch.sh to wait for changes to .coffee files in src/ and compile them to bin/js/ when detected (also compiles all files when started)

 ### Run